 2. I wanted to add a microblog as a separate directory for posts

-As with a many of things, there’s a lot of ways to implement a landing page, blog, microblog, website, and personal archive.
-The landing page was handled by using the profileMode in PaperMod.
-The microblog is a directory of the the same name with the following defined in the Hugo config file.
+As with many things, there are many ways to implement a landing page, blog, microblog, website, and personal archive.
+The landing page was handled using the profileMode in PaperMod.
+The microblog is a directory of the same name with the following defined in the Hugo config file.

 1